 The Digital Manufacturing capabilities located within Marshall Space Flight Center's (MSFC) Materials and Processes Laboratory provide various services that span the entire product life cycle.
 The Laboratory's three major digital manufacturing capabilities are manufacturing simulations, manufacturing execution systems (MES), and structured light scanning.
 Our manufacturing simulation tools focus on the design, development, and manufacture of a product, optimize manufacturing operations and identifying and correcting problems early in the lifecycle.
 Our MES tools offer configuration control of process plans, control work on the shop floor, and capture the as-built data record.
-Our structured light scanning tools allow for accurate 3D measuring of asbuilt parts, developing parametric models, producing machining methods and digital assemblies of as-built components.
-The group uses Model Base Engineering(MBE) to better integrate capabilities with the customer's needs.
-Where MBE defines & manages products & information through digital models, the group interfaces with MBE via the digital model's Product & Manufacturing Information-(PMI).
-Using PMI the instruction for manufacturing and inspection can be embedded in the CAD model reducing lead time and waste.
+Our structured light scanning tools allow for accurate 3D measuring of as-built parts, developing parametric models, producing machining methods and digital assemblies of as-built components.
+The group uses Model Base Engineering (MBE) to better integrate capabilities with the customer's needs.
+Where MBE defines and manages products and information through digital models, the group interfaces with MBE via the digital model's Product and Manufacturing Information (PMI).
+Using PMI the instruction for manufacturing and inspection can be embedded in the computer aided design (CAD) model reducing lead time and waste.
 The Laboratory's digital manufacturing capability is dedicated to developing, improving, and delivering the advanced processes and digital solutions needed to meet NASA's various goals and missions.